rust-lang/rust/text/0000-really-tagged-unions.md

 # Rationale and alternatives
 [alternatives]: #alternatives

-There are a few alternative interpretations of `repr(X)` on a non-C-like enum.
+There are a few alternative interpretations of `repr(Int)` on a non-C-like enum.